 Most Stylish: Airstream Flying Cloud

-One of the most attractive features about the Airstream Flying Cloud is its rear hatch opening.
-The back end of this aluminum rig lifts open so that you have complete and total access to the outside world, all from within the comfort of the RV.
+One of the most attractive features of the Airstream Flying Cloud in my eyes, is the rear hatch opening.
+The back end of this aluminum rig lifts open, allowing complete and total access to the outside world, all from within the comfort of the RV.
 Letting morning sunlight flood my RV is one of my favorite things to do, but this addition means the natural world can enter the RV, bringing fresh scents and crisp air.

-The kitchen may not be the largest given the overall length of these rigs, but it is complete with stainless steel finishes and a full-size cooktop and oven combination so I’m not limited by what I’m able to cook.
+The kitchen isn’t the largest given the overall length of these rigs, but it is complete with stainless steel finishes and a full-size cooktop and oven combination so I’m not limited by what I’m able to cook.
 There’s also a lot of technology inside of this Airstream, including Bluetooth capabilities and Wi-Fi allowing me to stay connected wherever I am on the road.

 This rig is also pre-wired for solar and has a backup camera as a standard feature which is particularly handy for maneuvering and parking.
 There’s a lot to love about Airstreams, not just their stylish features.
 The Flying Cloud is a fantastic example of functionality and beauty coming together.
-It boasts a retractable automatic awning, blackout curtains and roller shades, and some floor plans have specific features such as a dedicated office space and bunk bed.
+It boasts a retractable automatic awning, blackout curtains, and roller shades, with some floor plans offering features such as a dedicated office space and bunk bed to suit every traveler!

 Finding a travel trailer as a senior couple can feel like a daunting task.
-However, your needs can be met with a little bit of time and research.
-No matter the age, you and your partner can camp and hit the road both in style and in comfort.
+However, your needs can be met with a little time and research.
+No matter your age, you and your partner can camp and hit the road both in style and in comfort.